Jan200101/blog/posts/sameboy-thumbnailer.md

 Despite that I was interested in it and started looking through the code

-# thumbnailing the gameboy

-the MacOS code simple stored a bitmap and so did the testing code so I went from there and made a simple example that output a bitmap from any gameboy rom given
+# pretty images for pretty games

+the code was simple
+it stored the framebuffer output in a bitmap image and composed that under the image for the cartridge case.

+Seems simple

 ([source code](https://github.com/Jan200101/SameBoy/blob/bmp-thumbnailer/Thumbnailer/main.c))
 ```c